DoSomething/contentful-prototype/docs/development/features/modal-launcher.md

 And viola!

+## Please Note

-Please note, that you are in charge of setting up the localstorage of user dismissal and hide feature fields.
-They should be set in the following format:
+Please note, that you are in charge of setting up the localstorage to track user dismissal and whether to hide the specific modal feature.
+This should be set in the following format:

 (assuming use of the [`set`](https://git.io/vAhRx) storage helper)